MicrosoftDocs/architecture-center/docs/guide/technology-choices/microservices-assessment.md

 - Do you have long-chain operations, where multiple services communicate in sequence over a synchronous communication protocol?
 - Have you considered asynchronous communication anywhere in the system?
 - Have you assessed the message broker technology and its capabilities?
-- Do you understand the throughput of messages received and processed by services?
+- Do you understand the throughput of messages that services receive and process?
 - Do you use direct client-to-service communication?
 - Do you need to persist messages at the message broker level?
 - Are you using the [Materialized View pattern](/azure/architecture/patterns/materialized-view) to address the chatty behavior of microservices?